goeiebook/creativelab/README.md

 Idempotent.
 What genius.
 A shoo-in for sure.

 A day rolls by.
 Then another.
 I better revisit my application and assure myself of its brillance.
-But, [It's broken](creativelab5.com/s/puukkz).
+But, [It's broken](https://www.creativelab5.com/s/puukkz).
+It doesn't play as designed in the app, and the dev console shows an error.
+A buggy app.
 This is disappointing.
 A search of #creativelab5 shows Andrew Herzog, a current fiver and one of the site designers.
 [I tweet at him](https://twitter.com/Andrew_Herzog/status/708081805103144960), pointing out that it's broken.
 I don't really understand his response, I feel confused, but then something unanticipated happens.

 Dozens of profile views.
 My six month old twitter account was getting attention.
-Twitter Analytics said my profile view count was up by 1000%.
+Twitter Analytics claimed profile views were up by 1000%.

 ---

 Winter was finally coming to a close.
 The snow began to melt.
 When snow melts it leaves a distinctive aftermath.
-Little piles of gravel and salt, like glacial till; with snowplow scars, and single wet mittens.
+Little piles of gravel and salt, like glacial till; with snowplow scars and single wet mittens.

 I saw a rubber ball where a snowbank used to be.
 I picked it up.
-Solid rubber, white with a grey splotch, and it has a lot of bounce.
+Solid rubber, white with a grey splotch, and it had a lot of bounce.
 A dog toy.
-I put it in my pocket and take it with me.
-I should [tweet about this](https://twitter.com/goeiebook/status/709378927219728384).
-Maybe I'll get some more profile views.
-And I should carry it with me at all times.
+I put it in my pocket and took it with me.
+I though about how I should [tweet about it](https://twitter.com/goeiebook/status/709378927219728384).
+And I should carry the ball with me at all times.
 Because, if you carry a thing like this with you at all times, you're bound to discover something new.

-So, everywhere I go I take the white ball.
-Bouncing and catching, playing with it in order to discover something new.

 ---

+That evening I open Twitter and scan through the submissions of other CreativeLab5 applicants.
+Everything seemed rather bland, but they are all function.
+And then, seemingly out of nowhere, comes [this masterpiece](https://twitter.com/zachboth/status/709920328093294592).
+I struggled with the UI to make my buggy animation, and then this guys rolls out his thing with a Techno Crab stamp?
+Even his Twitter presentation is masterful; three little "how it's made" images.

+Stay cool, Abrie.
+You can learn a lot from guys like this.

+I immediately open up the dev console and look deeper.
 The Chrome Dev console remembers everything you enter, including mistakes and typos.
-This helpful gesture ultimately yields a polluted list of suggestions.
+This helpful gesture ultimately pollutes the suggestion list.
 Annoyed by this, I began searching for a remedy.
 And, as it turns out, the remedy is non-trivial.
 But during the process I stumbled onto the [creativelab5.com](https://creativelab5.com)'s [localstorage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage) entry.

 ![local storage editor][localstorage]